apache/tvm/docs/dev/relay_intro.rst

 The nested let-binding is called A-normal form, and it is commonly used as IRs in functional programming languages.
 Now, please take a close look at the AST structure.
-While the two programs are semantically identical (so are their textual representations, except that A-normal form has let prefix), there AST structure are different from each other.
+While the two programs are semantically identical (so are their textual representations, except that A-normal form has let prefix), their AST structures are different from each other.

 Since program optimizations take these AST data structures and transform them, the two different structure will affect the compiler code we are going to write.
 For example, if we want to detect a pattern ``add(log(x), y)``: